MeliRR/expense-tracker/expense-tracker-app/README.md

 The tool is built using **HTML**, **CSS**, and **JavaScript**.
 It features a clean and simple interface for users to manage and track their spending easily.

+You can watch a demo of my software here: [Software Demo Video](https://youtu.be/w1Y_BN5YsaI)

 ## Development Environment

 - **HTML**